google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/uneven_dice_mean.png
    :align: center
-   :alt: a screenshot of a table in Sheets.
+   :alt: A screenshot of a table in Sheets.
 The average dice roll when the 6 value is changed to 60.

 The mean of the dice roll is now 12.5!
 Only one value was changed, yet the mean